How to Dissolve a DC Corporation

 What District of Columbia agency do you have to file the dissolution with?

-Submit your articles of dissolution to the District of Columbia Department of Consumer and Regulatory Affairs, Corporations Division.
+Submit your articles of dissolution to the District of Columbia Department of Licensing and Consumer Protection, Corporations Division.

 Visit Access DC and create an account.